jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/GrandUnknownHagfish" target="_blank" class="button small">Reader</a>

-_This is the what digital technology is good for.
+_This is what digital technology is suitable for.
 Only player gods will reach for it._

 ## My App